RolfyLl/post-install-config/README.md

 <img src="https://i.imgur.com/CH7pvhC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+In this part of the Lab i created Three different types of Service Level Agreements, all ranging from different catogories.

+- Sev-A (1 hour, 24/7)
+- Sev-B (4 hours, 24/7)
+- Sev-C (8 hours, business hours)

 SLA Plans or Service Level Agreements, are unlimited in osTicket.
 The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed.

 </p>